(972) 231-3723 info@dallaslearningcenter.com

 Courses

 Full curriculum, including electives, structured to be completed in one semester.
 Students can complete courses in less than a semester if they desire.
+Courses can also be extended into the following semester.

 Accelerated programs and programs to make up credit deficiencies available